mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

 *Splitter-Listener* we set it to *Splitter-Service*.

 A listener must define the protocol module it uses.
-This must be *MariaDBClient* for all database listeners. *port* defines the the network port to listen on.
+This must be *MariaDBClient* for all database listeners. *port* defines the network port to listen on.

 The optional *address*-parameter defines the local address the listener should bind to.
 This may be required when the host machine has multiple network interfaces.
 The